Red-Five/gke-kube-bench-node-scan/README.md

 Usage

-Edit the CONTAINER and ZONE variables in ./kube-bench-node-scan.sh to point to your cluster
+Edit the CONTAINER and REGION variables in ./kube-bench-node-scan.sh to point to your cluster

 Run Script on Google Cloud Shell ./kube-bench-node-scan.sh